Unveiling the mystery behind getting a Michigan Marriage License

 How do I find out what County my ceremony will be in?

 A. If you're one of our clients, we'll tell you.
 Most of our beach wedding are held in Van Buren County, everything else we do is in Saugatuck or Douglas, which is all Allegan County.
-Luckily the updated things and made getting a Michigan Marriage License through them super easy.
-Here's a link to everything you need to know about getting one marriage license info.
+Luckily they've updated things and the application is now on line.
+Here's a link to everything you need to know about getting one from Allegan County.
 From there follow their instructions, which is basically have your signatures notarized no earlier than 33 days before you're wedding date, and mail it back to them.